alubin03/THM-AD/README.md

 ## Active Directory Basics

 In this lab, I was introduced to the basics of Active Directory, a directory service that allows for centralized management of user and computer resources in a Windows domain environment.
-Prior to completing this lab I worked in Help Desk in a small IT department along side a Network Engineer.
+Prior to completing this lab I worked in Help Desk in a small IT department alongside a Network Engineer.
 We worked on many different projects and he taught me alot about active directory(users,groups,computer).
-Completeing this lab was fairly easy since its the basics but I gain valuable information on a number of information I didnt know.
+Completing this lab was fairly easy since its the basics but I gained valuable information on a number of things I didn't know.

 The lab began with an introduction to the Active Directory Domain Services (AD DS) and the different components that make up a Windows domain.
 I learned how to create user accounts, groups, and organizational units (OUs) in Active Directory and how to manage these resources using the Active Directory Users and Computers (ADUC) tool.